 However, today there are a handful of producers making excellent wines on the west coast of Ibiza, working with about 30 hectares of vineyards.
 So after a leisurely breakfast, we’d suggest heading over to Bodega Sa Cova, owned by the charismatic Juan Bonet.
 His wines are undoubtedly the finest in Ibiza, particularly his Malvasia white, which is fresh, well-balanced, and very aromatic.
 Moreover, Bonet welcomes visitors and is a lively and enthusiastic ambassador for the wines of Ibiza.

 After your tasting, spend a few hours at our favorite beach – Cala Salada.
 It is surely one of the island’s most magical spots; surrounded by pine-forest hills, the turquoise waters of Cala Salada are utterly idyllic and yet largely unfrequented by tourists, which is so much the better for a relaxing few hours strolling, sunbathing, and swimming.

-Of course, no trip to Ibiza would be complete without a gastronomic feast, and we can think of no better destination than Sa Punta for a romantic evening, complete with spectacular views.
+Of course, no trip to Ibiza would be complete without a gastronomic feast.
+We can think of no better destination than Sa Punta for a romantic evening with spectacular views.
 The restaurant is to be found on the bay of Talamanca and boasts unrestricted views of Ibiza town and the Marina.
 Small wonder then that it has become a firm favorite with A-listers and discerning locals.
-The menu has an international slant, with fresh fish and superlative pasta and risotto dishes being the major highlights.
+The menu has an international slant, with fresh fish, superlative pasta, and risotto dishes being the major highlights.
 In fact, the setting, service, and wine list are all pretty perfect – one for that very special occasion.